Njorogetracy/find-the-origin/README.md

 #### Fixed Bugs
 - Score Area content was overflowing outside of the div in medium to small screens, this was fixed by adding a display flex property
-- Restart button was not being displayed in the end game page, this was fixed by creating it in the index.html and adding it to end page usig innerhtml in javascript
+- Restart button was not being displayed in the end game page, this was fixed by creating it in the index.html and adding it to end page using innerhtml in javascript
 - The countdown timer was still running after game ended
 <details>